chrisgrobauskas/chrisgrobauskas.github.io/about.markdown

 ---

 # Chris Grobauskas
-After completing his Bachelor of Science Magna Cum Laude from Indiana State University, Chris joined State Farm where he is a Lead Data Engineer.

-He has professional experience in software development, performance tuning, server administration, database administration, and automation tooling.

-He has worked on multiple platforms while at State Farm and is currently assigned to modernization efforts.
+Chris is a respected leader with a passion for continuous learning and fostering a collaborative, supportive team environment.

+His background includes enterprise system modernization, software development, database engineering, and system administration across multiple platforms including Linux, Mainframe, and AWS.

-Chris also holds a Chartered Financial Consultant (ChFC) designation.
+He earned a bachelor's degree in Management Information Systems and holds a Chartered Financial Consultant (ChFC) designation.